CITS2200 Data Structures and Algorithms

 - Students are able to (1) work in teams; (2) write concise technical reports; (3) demonstrate critical thinking and information literacy; (4) understand the evolution of the discipline including its history, philosophy and theorising; (5) understand the discourse conventions of the discipline; (6) undertake problem identification via abstraction; (7) understand common and important data structures and algorithms in the computing discipline; (8) implement a range of data structures and algorithms in a high-level programming language; (9) select and apply existing data structures and algorithms from pre-built software libraries; (10) design data structures and algorithms; and (11) analyse the performance of different data structures and algorithms and compare them systematically and rigorously.

-- Typically this unit is assessed in the following ways: (1) mid-semester test; (2) laboratories and project; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) mid-semester test; (2) laboratories and project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.